Your Top 10 Open Source No Code Platforms: A Quick Guide

 Why use Open-Source No-Code?

-An open-source no-code development platform is an open-source solution that allows the user to create applications via a drag-and-drop interface, minimizing the amount of code required to write and maintain.
+An open-source no-code development platform is an open-source solution that allows the user to create Windows applications without coding and applications via a drag-and-drop interface, minimizing the amount of code required to write code and maintain.
 Open-source no-code platforms are usually free.
 However, some platforms provide enterprise-grade features for a reasonable fee.

 What’s the difference between closed and open-source software?

-Some software has source code that only the person, team, or organization who created it—and maintains exclusive control over it—can modify.
+Some software has source code that only the person, team, or organization who created it—and maintains exclusive control—can modify.
 People call this kind of software “proprietary” or “closed source” software.

 Open-source software is different.
 Its authors make its source code available to others who would like to view that code, copy it, learn from it, alter it, or share it.